iamromulan/cellular-modem-wiki/README.md

 # Other interesting things to check over ADB

 ## Enable Daily Reboot
-> :warning: Work in progress.
-Isn't persistent yet, it will install the reboot timer and it will reboot at the time you give it.
-After it reboots, it no longer exists?
-Feel free to PR

 Run the following commands in adb to install a daily reboot timer.
-The script should prompt you to enter a daily reboot time in 24 hour format.
+The script should prompt you to enter a daily reboot time in 24 hour format UTC time.
+If you want to chnage or remove the timer just run the script again.
 ```bash
 adb shell wget -P /tmp https://raw.githubusercontent.com/iamromulan/quectel-rgmii-configuration-notes/main/files/install_daily_reboot.sh
 adb shell chmod +x /tmp/install_daily_reboot.sh